 They went straight ahead, not turning at any point, just up stairs, and through long, lavish hallways, until going up to a very huge door, which was opened to them.
 They stepped into a room where the floor was in a checkerboard pattern of dark and white, translucent, exposing water underneath which rippled and moved gently below their feet, though the long carpet on the floor wasn’t translucent as they stepped forward into the throne room of the palace, or perhaps maybe just one of them.
 Sitting in the seat was Eseras herself, one elbow propped on an armrest as she sat lopsided, almost as if she was bored.

 “So, you decided to accept my invitation in full after all.”
 She said, her voice wasn’t unpleasant, but it wasn’t full of mock pleasantries that Sairek was used to.
 Actually, it was a nice welcome change, he had to admit.
+That said, the language she used was clearly a different matter.

 “I decline it as it is written.
 So given the terms of the contract, it will not come into effect without my signature.”
 Sairek stated plainly.
-He reached his gloved left hand towards Varhi, who reached into his satchel to pull out the piece of paper and handed it to him, which he then took and presented towards Eseras, though given the distance between them, she could not reach, and she made no effort to get up from the throne.
+He reached his gloved left hand towards Varhi, who reached into his satchel to pull out the piece of paper and handed it to him, which he then took and then presented towards Eseras, though given the distance between them, she could not reach, and she made no effort to get up from the throne.

 “Is that so?
 That is a shame.”
 Eseras frowned, though she clearly wasn’t surprised.
 “What are your reasons?”